 Adding to this fear are mixups in hospitals and other healthcare facilities.
 There have been cases of babies being brought home with the wrong family and vice versa.

 One of the most popular and effective solutions for these problems is the use of infant security tags and RTLS.

 Infant security tags are small devices placed on a baby’s clothing or blanket.
 They are powered by radio frequency identification, then picked up by a corresponding reader at the hospital or healthcare facility entrance.

-This allows staff to quickly identify each baby and prevent confusion over who belongs where.
-Infant security tags provide peace of mind in hospitals, where the risk of infant abduction or mixups is a severe concern.
+This allows hospital personnel to quickly identify each baby and prevent confusion over who belongs where.
+Infant security tags allow for correct matching to provide peace of mind in hospitals, where the risk of infant abduction or mixups is a severe concern.
 These tags are designed to help prevent these tragedies by ensuring that infants are always correctly accounted for and that they cannot be easily removed or tampered with.